jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Blog
+### November 13, 2023
+The new user Java 17 (and above) compatible OpenAPI is now in the source code.
+Earlier Java versions are not supported as the current Enuciate package
+has that limitation.

 ### June 21, 2023
 The new user interface is in the testing phase.
 This is not the final version yet.
 I still test how the filtering can be made smarter.